Housing for Academic Year 2020–21 and COVID-19 Response

 On-Campus Housing for 2020–21

-UC Berkeley is pleased to be housing a limited number of students this fall in campus residence halls and apartments.
+UC Berkeley is pleased to be housing a limited number of students this year in campus residence halls and apartments.
 Please note that UC Berkeley’s housing plans are subject to the restrictions of local public health authorities.
 Read the latest campus updates about Academic Year 2020–21 here.

 On-campus housing for students in the residential halls is single occupancy only.
 Occupancy levels in apartments for undergraduate and graduate student and student family housing (University Village Albany) remain the same.
 All housing complexes continue to have residential life, housing, custodial, maintenance, and other critical staff on site and those offices are open for service.